-The AADR Joseph Lister Award for New Investigators is managed by the American Association for Dental Research (AADR) and supported by Johnson & Johnson Consumer Inc..
-This new Awards Competition was created to award young investigators in the IADR North American Region (American, Canadian and Mexican Divisions), with original research in oral disease prevention or oral health promotion.
+The AADR/CADR Joseph Lister Award for New Investigators is managed by the American Association for Dental Research (AADR) and supported by Johnson & Johnson Consumer Inc..
+This new Awards Competition was created to award young investigators in the American and Canadian Divisions of the IADR with original research in oral disease prevention or oral health promotion.

-The two winners of the competition at the AADR/CADR Annual Meeting & Exhibition in Ft.
-Lauderdale, Florida, March 21-24, 2017, will go on to compete in the IADR Joseph Lister Award for New Investigators.
+The two winners of the competition at the AADR/CADR Annual Meeting & Exhibition, will go on to compete in the IADR Joseph Lister Award for New Investigators.

 The award is for new investigators within 10 years of their first academic appointment.
 Research must have been initiated and conducted during this time.

 Candidates must be a current full member of the AADR at the time of submission and entry into the competition.

 Candidates must have an abstract accepted for the AADR Annual Meeting & Exhibition and meet all of the requirements for an accepted abstract, i.e. not presented or published elsewhere.

 An abstract must be submitted to the Global Headquarters for the AADR Annual Meeting & Exhibition by the meeting abstract deadline, adhering to the usual submission procedures.
 If the applicant meets all of the eligibility requirements, they can self-select by ticking a box to enter the AADR Joseph Lister Award for New Investigators.

 Applicants may not apply simultaneously for the AADR Hatton Awards Competition or other travel grants supporting travel to this Annual Meeting.